swak/8th-ndn-hackathon.github.io/hacks.md

 **Expected Outcome**

-- prefix registration and Nack demo: ping server Use an ESP8266 unit with one LED, a computer with patched Validator or proxy application.
+- Prefix registration and Nack demo: ping server Use an ESP8266 unit with one LED, a computer with patched Validator or proxy application.
 The ESP8266 registers its prefix onto the NFD using HMAC.
 The computer  can ndnping the prefix of ESP8266.
 The ESP8266 blinks its LED each time a ping request is processed.
 If     the computer sends an Interest not served by the ndnping server, the ESP8266 should respond with a Nack.
 - ECDSA demo: light Use an ESP8266 unit with two LEDs, and a computer with regular NFD.
 The ESP8266 registers its prefix onto the NFD using ECDSA.
 A simple program on the computer sends a signed Interest  with ECDSA to the ESP8266.
 The ESP8266 verifies the signature, and then blinks blue LED if signature is valid, or blinks red LED if signature is invalid.

 ---